About Webhooks

 Basic Authentication

-If your endpoint is protected by Basic Authentication, you can provide username and password.
-Webhook will make sure to set proper authentication header on the request.
+If your endpoint is protected by Basic Authentication, you can provide a username and password.
+Webhook will make sure to set the proper authentication header on the request.

 Custom Headers

-Custom headers allows you to specify any number of additional headers you would like to be set on the webhook request
+allows you to specify any number of additional headers you would like to be set on the Webhook request

 Comments